Performance to price ratio. The higher, the better.

 |Texture fill rate||124.8||of 969.9 (H100 SXM5 96 GB)|

-Information on RTX A2000's compatibility with other computer components.
-Useful when choosing a future computer configuration or upgrading an existing one.
-For desktop graphics cards it's interface and bus (motherboard compatibility), additional power connectors (power supply compatibility).
+This section provides details about the physical dimensions of RTX A2000 and its compatibility with other computer components.
+This information is useful when selecting a computer configuration or upgrading an existing one.
+For desktop graphics cards, it includes details about the interface and bus (for motherboard compatibility) and additional power connectors (for power supply compatibility).

 |Interface||PCIe 4.0 x16|